-Smaller in scope, BTM spoke of a world where colluded interests came together to gradually drive a reasonable man insane, putting to question everything he believed in, challenging everything he said, even if it made sense.
-A voice in the heckling crowd, his story is the story of uprising, with all the dangers that it entails, with all the madness that often accompanies both challenger and challenged.
-Rebels and loyalists alike are swept by rage, and all the nasty feelings associated with friction boil over in the heat of the moment to create one hell of a situation.
+Smaller in scope, BTM spoke of a world where colluded interests came together to drive a reasonable man insane, putting to question everything he believed in, challenging everything he said, even if it made sense.
+A voice in the heckling crowd, his story is the story of uprising, with all the dangers that it entails, with all the madness that accompanies both challenger and challenged.
+Rebels and loyalists alike are swept by rage, and the nasty feelings associated with friction boil over in the heat of the moment to create one hell of a situation.

 BTM is such a story, the tale of a man bullied by collusion and vested interest, forced into the margins by the will of an irascible majority.